Kismara Pezzati: 2003 – 2008

-2009 - 2018
+2009 – 2018

-For the 2009 season, Pessatti played the title role of Carmen de Bizet with the Bergische Symphoniker in concerts in Germany under the direction of Witolf Werner.
-In Brazil, she debuted at the XIII Festival Amazonas de Ópera (13th Amazonas Opera Festival), in Manaus, as Anna in Les Troyens de Berlioz and as Geneviève in the concert version of Pelléas et Mélisande de Debussy.
+For the 2009 season, Pessatti performed the title role of Bizet's Carmen with the Bergische Symphoniker in concerts in Germany under the direction of Witolf Werner.
+In Brazil, she debuted at the XIII Festival Amazonas de Ópera (13th Amazonas Opera Festival), in Manaus, as Anna in Les Troyens by Berlioz and as Geneviève in the concert version of Debussy's Pelléas et Mélisande.
 Back in Germany, she was a soloist of Frank Martin's In Terra Pax in Hagen, under the musical direction of Florian Ludwig.

-In 2010, she debuted as Maddalena in Rigoletto at the Opéra-Théâtre de Saint-Étienne under the direction of Laurent Campellone and stage direction by Guy Joosten, and as Erda in Wagner's Der Ring des Nibelungen (The Ring of the Nibelung) at the Essen Opera under the direction of Stefan Soltesz and Anselm Weber.
+In 2010, she debuted as Maddalena in Verdi's Rigoletto at the Opéra de Saint-Étienne conducted by Laurent Campellone and stage direction by Guy Joosten, and as Erda in Wagner's Der Ring des Nibelungen (The Ring of the Nibelung) at the Essen Opera under the direction of Stefan Soltesz and Anselm Weber.
 She was also featured in Mahler's Symphony No. 2 in Bogotá under Lior Shambadal, in Mahler's Symphony No. 8 (Mater Aegyptiaca) in Bielefeld under Peter Kuhn and in Duisburg under Lorin Maazel.
 In Brazil, she performed Beethoven's Irish Songs with the Piano Trio Porto Alegre for concerts in Curitiba and Porto Alegre.

-In the same year, under the direction of Helmuth Rilling, she was featured in Handel's Messiah at the Philharmonie Essen (Germany), in Bach's St John's Passion at the Moscow International House of Music, in Bach's Mass in B Minor in Caracas, and in the production of Jean d'Arc au bûcher by Arthur Honegger both in Caracas with the Simon Bolivar Youth Orchestra and in Stuttgart with the SWR (Südwestrundfunk Orchester).
-At the Konzerthaus Berlin, she was one of the furies in Ernst Krenek's opera Orpheus und Eurydike under Lothar Zagrosek.
+In the same year, under the direction of Helmuth Rilling, she was featured in Handel's Messiah at the Philharmonie Essen (Germany), in Bach's St John Passion at the Moscow International House of Music, in Bach's Mass in B minor in Caracas, and in the production of Honegger's Jeanne d'Arc au bûcher both in Caracas with the Simon Bolivar Youth Orchestra and in Stuttgart with the SWR Symphonieorchester.
+At the Konzerthaus Berlin, she was one of the furies in Krenek's opera Orpheus und Eurydike under Lothar Zagrosek.
 Also, under the baton of Facundo Agudin and with the Orchestre Symphonique du Jura, she was the mezzo-soprano soloist in the Requiem by composer Christian Favre, a world premiere that was recorded and released on CD.

 During 2011, she dedicated herself mostly to working with conductor Helmuth Rilling.
-Thus, she was Catherine in the live recording for CD of the dramatic oratory Jean d' Arc au bûcher by Honegger, held at the Liederhalle concert hall in Stuttgart.
+Thus, she was Catherine in the live recording for CD of Jeanne d' Arc au bûcher, held at the Liederhalle concert hall in Stuttgart.
 In addition, she debuted at the Festspielhaus Baden-Baden (Germany) in celebration of the Herbert von Karajan Music Prize received by Helmuth Rilling, who conducted the singer in both the cantata Wachet!
 Betet!
 Betet!
 Wachet!
-BWV 70 by Bach, and in Mozart's Requiem with the Bach-Collegium Stuttgart and Gächinger Kantorei.
-In the same year, she returned to the stage with Rilling and his ensemble, this time for Bach's Weihnachtsoratorium (Christmas Oratorio) at the Liederhalle Stuttgart.
-In addition to the projects with Rilling, she also sings Mater Samaritana in Bogotá in Mahler's Symphony No. 8, conducted by Enrique Diemecke with the Bogotá Philharmonic Orchestra, and under the musical direction of Facundo Agudin, was the mezzo-soprano featured in Verdi's Requiem in Neuchâtel.
+BWV 70, by Bach, and in Mozart's Requiem with the Bach-Collegium Stuttgart and Gächinger Kantorei.
+In the same year, she returned to the stage with Rilling and his ensemble, this time for Bach's Christmas Oratoriom at the Liederhalle.
+In addition to the projects with Rilling, she also sang Mater Samaritana in Bogotá in Mahler's Symphony No. 8, conducted by Enrique Diemecke with the Bogotá Philharmonic Orchestra, and under the musical direction of Facundo Agudin, was the mezzo-soprano featured in Verdi's Requiem in Neuchâtel.